msu-eele-465/final-project-Goobster24/docs/planning/proposal.md

 For GPS coordinates and altitude, I'll likely employ an Adafruit PA1010D which is capable of automatically polling GPS sattelites when requested and returning both coordinate and altitude data.
 This will communicate with the main microcontroller, who will then process and display the data to the display.
 This will be done over I2C.

-Similarly, with an Adafruit BME 688 temperature/humidity module, I'll be able to poll local (that is, wherever the device is) temperature, which will be returned to the microcontroller for processing and display.
+Similarly, with an Adafruit AHT20 temperature/humidity module, I'll be able to poll local (that is, wherever the device is) temperature, which will be returned to the microcontroller for processing and display.
 Too, the module I will have a humidity sensor as well, so it can return local humidity to the microcontroller for procesing and display.
-Finally, I'll be able to read local barometric pressure.
 This will be over I2C.

 Using the DS3231 RTC module provided to us I'll be able to keep track of the current time and date.
 The user will be able to set the current time, using the inputs on the OLED display, which are first sent to the microcontroller before being sent to the RTC.
 Too, the RTC will send time data back to the microcontroller, which will be displayed on the OLED.
 This will be over I2C.
+This module also has a battery slot, so I will use a 3v coincell battery to power both it and the entire system.

 Using a simple buzzer, I'll have an alarm capability added to the watch.
 The microcontroller will keep track of time from the RTC, and, using user input from the OLED display, the microcontroller will be able to set a specific time that the alarm will go off at to alert the user via the buzzer.
 This will be done via PWM on the pin which will power the buzzer so as not to be excessively loud.